TTV Main Channel

 TTV Main Channel is the primary free-to-air terrestrial television channel of the Taiwan Television company and is the first television channel launched in the Republic of China (Taiwan).

 History

 It was established on April 28, 1962, test transmissions on October 3, 1962 and officially inaugurated by the First Lady of the Republic of China Soong Mei-ling on October 10, 1962.
+The launch was the result of a joint Japan-Taiwan study group.

+On October 12, 2020, TTV Main Channel converted its terrestrial feed to high-definition.

 Appearances

 Test card

 From the start of its television broadcasts in 1962 until the 1970s, TTV used a monochrome "bullseye"-style test card.
 It was then replaced with the colour Philips PM5544 test card from the 1970s until 2014.
 Now replaced with EBU colour bars and SMPTE RP 219:2002 HDTV color bars.

-Opening and Closing times
+Opening and closing times

 TTV Main Channel starts up every Monday at 05:00 and closes down every Monday at 02:45 for transmitter maintenance.
 All other days are 24 hours.

 HD version channel

 TTV HD was launched on July 21, 2012, simulcasting the 2012 Summer Olympics in high-definition format.
 After coverage ended, it began simulcasting with TTV Main Channel.

 On December 29, 2014, TTV Main Channel started broadcasting in HD, while TTV HD closed.